 down to economic terms.

-In a “for profit-based society”, it means always to cut costs to maximize profits.
-In the end, it’s our humanity that gets cut out of the picture early in the process.
+In a “for-profit-based society,” it means always to cut costs to maximize profits.
+In the end, our humanity gets cut out of the picture early in the process.

 The current capitalistic economic system will burn out the planet for this one single reason.
 Because once we stop caring for ourselves, we stop caring for the place we live within also.

 Right now we are witnessing the destruction of our very planet.

 All because we judge ourselves, and this society only judges itself to profits.

 Arguing does nothing to solve this problem.
-Releasing both judgement and a cash profit attitude will balance the situation back with kindness.
+Releasing both judgment and a cash profit attitude will balance the situation back with kindness.

 This can change.
 Bolivia is taking the first step with its Mother Earth Bill.
 We need to begin expanding this to become the benchmark around the world.
 This change to embrace the earth over profits is being also seen in the expansion of shamanism.
-We are not connect by dollars, we are all interconnected in spirit through the web of life.
+Dollars do not connect us; we are all interconnected in spirit through the web of life.